-Finding Anchoring Rituals in Times like COVID-19
+Finding Anchoring Practices in Times of Disruption

 My COVID-19 experience began with my abrupt return to Singapore, as a result of a call from the Singapore government to encourage all overseas students to return home.
 It was a hard decision to make: whether to stay or leave.
-It was difficult to leave my new-current home in Pasadena, which had been my ‘home-away-from-home’ for the last 3 years.
+It was difficult to leave my new-current home in Pasadena, which had been my ‘home-away-from-home’ for the last three years.
 Unbeknownst to my husband and me, we caught the last confirmed flight out of the U.S., which was operated by Singapore Airlines, as all their other flights were cancelled during that heightened period.
 We experienced an unprecedented adventure at an almost-empty LAX, wearing suffocating N95 masks through security screenings and practicing sanitation and social distancing on the plane.

 When we landed at Changi International Airport in Singapore, we were greeted by a big group of uniformed immigration officers who awaited our arrival with temperature scanning devices and documentation procedures, including getting our contact information for quarantine order purposes.
 Shortly thereafter, we were put in a group with eight other passengers to board a private coach and were sent to a designated hotel for our fourteen-day quarantine.
 Yes, the hotel stay, which included food and laundry services, was free.